-- the availability of spaces
+- the availability of spaces,

-- the demand for each of the housing choices
+- the demand for each of the housing choices,

-- class sizes
+- class sizes,

 Every returning student is assigned a randomly generated priority number within their class year.
 Students will select housing according to their class year and priority number.

-Housing is selected using a class year seniority systems with seniors selecting first, followed by juniors, then sophomores.
-Please note, single rooms are not guaranteed.
+Housing is selected using a class year seniority system, with seniors selecting first, followed by juniors, then sophomores.
+Single rooms are not guaranteed.
 Rising sophomores are strongly encouraged to plan for having a roommate, especially if they receive a priority number in the lower half of their class year.